MichaelHDesigns/Hodl-Cash/doc/psbt.md

 add more and more data to a particular PSBT, until all inputs are fully signed.
 In a naive workflow, they all have to operate sequentially, passing the PSBT from one to the next, until the Extractor can convert it to a real transaction.
-In order to permit parallel operation, **Combiners** can be employed which merge metadata from different PSBTs for the same unsigned transaction.
+In order to permit parallel operation, **Combiners** can be employed which hodlcash metadata from different PSBTs for the same unsigned transaction.

 The names above in bold are the names of the roles defined in BIP174.
 They're